 The researchers then deleted the enzymes that control its normal metabolism, forcing it to depend more heavily on its new diet of formate and CO2.
-The bacterium’s diet was altered over time by reducing the amount of its preferred food, sugars, while drastically increasing the amount of CO2 the bacteria was exposed to.
+The bacterium’s diet was altered over time by reducing the amount of their preferred food, sugars, while drastically increasing the amount of CO2 the bacteria was exposed to.

 Evolution then took its natural course.
 The bacteria most capable of surviving on the new diet of CO2 were naturally selected to reproduce, eventually leading to E.coli capable of eating and surviving off of carbon dioxide.